mapsforge/mapsforge/docs/MapDataStore.md

  - RETURN_FIRST will only render data from the first source that has data for a tile.
 This is useful if the stores are known not to overlap in their coverage or where it is enough to render data from the first store if they overlap.
  - RETURN_ALL will combine the data from all stores.
 This is the most useful policy if the MultiDataStore is used to combine multiple maps into one.
  - DEDUPLICATE will use data from all stores, but eliminate duplicates.
-Testing has shown that it is very costly to eliminate duplicates and generally cheaper to render overlapping data twice, so the use of this policy is discouraged.
+Testing has shown that it is more costly to eliminate duplicates and generally cheaper to render overlapping data twice.

 ## An Example